sd17spring/sd17spring.github.io/_toolboxes/web-apps.md

 1. Upon visiting the index page at <http://127.0.0.1:5000/>, the user will be greeted by a page that says hello, and includes an input form that requests their name, age, and favorite SoftDes Ninja.
 2. Upon clicking the 'Submit' button, the data from the form will be sent via a POST request to the Flask backend at the route `POST /login`.
 3. The Flask backend will handle the request to `POST /login` and perform some simple validation on the user input - simply check to see if they exist.
 4. If all the information is present, the app will render a 'profile' page for the user - presenting their name and age.
-Regardless of their input for final question, and regardless of whether Patrick is a SotDes Ninja, the app will display `Patrick Huston`
+Regardless of their input for final question, and regardless of whether Patrick is a SofDes Ninja, the app will display `Patrick Huston`
 5. If all the information is not present, the app will render a simple error page, which will include some indication that they didn't include all the required information, in addition to a button that will redirect the user back to the home page.

 It will be up to you to make this happen.
 If you feel confident in your